calaldees/teachingWorkshops/teacherTraining/_unsorted.md

           > Without testing, the kids won’t learn anything, which means they won’t know anything to be creative with
     * @dylanwiliam
         * > A real problem with a lot of writing on creativity is that it  ignores the second part of the standard defintion: having novel ideas that have value.
 Blowing through the wrong end of a trumpet is not creative; Miles Davis is.
 Creativity almost always requires disciplinary mastery

+* [US schools gave kids laptops during the pandemic.
+Then they spied on them](https://www.theguardian.com/commentisfree/2021/oct/11/us-students-digital-surveillance-schools) Jessa Crispin - Guardian Oct 2021
+    * According to one survey, 81% of teachers in America said their schools monitor devices.
+Students are not always aware

+* Parental Involvement?
+Character education?
+    * CCF research "Who is a _good_ person" research with american children
+        * They did not pick rappers or teachers
+        * Are celebrities _good_?
+        * They picked family members
+            * Does this mean parents are really influential